broch/broch.github.io/content/posts/rust-tracing-opentelemetry.md

 date: 2023-04-06
 description: Exporting traces to Jaeger, Honeycomb and other backends using Rust tracing and OpenTelemetry.
 thumb: /posts/rust-tracing-opentelemetry/rust-otel.webp
+thumb_alt: The OpenTelemetry telescope logo and Ferris, the Rust mascot, superimposed on a Jaeger telemetry trace view
 tags: [rust,tracing,telemetry]
 ---